l-romm/draft-romm-aipref-vocab-contentsignals/draft-romm-aipref-contentsignals.md

 {: newline="true" spacing="compact"}

 * **Search Results:** hyperlinks and short excerpts returned from contents of the retrieved asset(s)
-* **Retrieval-Augmented Generation (RAG):** A technique where external content is retrieved at query time and supplied to a model to condition the generated output.
-See {{SUBSTITUTIVE-VOCAB}}
+* **Retrieval-Augmented Generation (RAG):** A technique where external content is retrieved at query time and supplied to a model to condition the generated output (B. Silver)

 # Vocabulary Definition {#vocab}